umuplus/dynamorph/README.md

 ### List

-This type is for defining attributes to store string values.
+This type is for defining attributes to store list values.

 **Options:**